- College Requirements

 Process for Student

 - Explore and articulate interests, strengths, and abilities.
 Establish career goals.
-Research the types of career opportunities and employers of interest.
+Research career opportunities and employers of interest.
 Consult with a faculty member and/or professional advisor to determine if an existing degree program satisfies your personal and professional interests.

 - Think about the academic skills and background needed for your career choice.
 Consider future education plans, including graduate school and professional programs.